joris-57/ElegooLightswitch/README.md

 1) Modify /etc/rc.local with the code in the rc.local file.
 2) Install the scripts in the script directory in the home directory of the mks user.
 Make sure to make these executable.
 3) Add the statements in the config.cfg file to your klipper config.
+4) Reboot.

+Now the magic stuff (and don't ask me how this works ...)

+5) Switch on the lights using the Elegoo display.
+6) Reboot.

+The toggle macro's should now work (at least they did for me).

 Do this at your own risk.
 It is always possible that the printer implodes into a black hole.